morinted/Bozzy/doc/analysis_report.md

 #### NFR7: The system must be portable on Windows and Mac operatinos systems.

-Our application will have crossplatform support.
+Our application will have cross-platform support.
 We are committing to Windows and Mac since these are the two most common platforms our users use.
 It is really key that our application is portable, because if not it would mean we would be going backwards from dictionary editing solutions that already exist.
-To design and build the system to address this requirement and allow for crossplatform support, the application will be built to run in the JVM.
+To design and build the system to address this requirement and allow for cross-platform support, the application will be built to run in the JVM.
 To verify testing, we will commit to test on the latest Java 7 CPU update, which at the time of writing is Java 7u79.
 We will be developing and building in the latest JDK 8, unless for some reason there is some kind of incompatibility introduced into the JDK.
 Two of our team members will test using have using laptops with Windows 7 OS installed, and our other two team members will test using laptops with Mac OS installed.

 ## High Level Architecture (2-3 Pages)